-When either MPU loss of signal occurs, only MPU #1 Failed or #2 Failed relay de-energize and ALARM #1 or #2 LED turn on.
+When either MPU loss of signal occurs, MPU #1 Failed and #2 Failed relay de-energize, ALARM #1 and #2 LED turn on.
 An MPU failed alarm can not clear until a speed signal is restored.
+The 721 control monitors the difference between speed signal #1 and #2.
+If the difference values is more than set window width, 721 control issues an alarm for higher speed signal.
+Therefore, no speed signal is same as either speed signal is higher.